 - How will you meet my company’s specific security requirements?

-- If your require compliance with a specific security framework, be sure to ask about these.
-You can find many of AISN’s compliances listed here.
+- If you require compliance with a specific security framework, be sure to ask about these.

 - Can I move all my current systems to this private cloud implementation (including legacy systems)?

 - Do you back up?
-What are your Disaster Recovery offerings for private cloud?
+What are your Disaster Recovery offerings for the private cloud?

 - How private is it?
 Do you require logical isolation, or do you also require physical isolation?